rmarting/strimzi-migration-demo/README.md

 Apache Kafka clusters (multi-cloud, different data-flows, back-ups, ...), all of them out of the scope of this repo.

-Both Apache Kafka deployments are managed and operated by the Red Hat AMQ Streams operators.
-Of course, this scenario could be covered also by the Strimzi Operators (upstream of Red Hat AMQ Streams).
+Both Apache Kafka deployments are managed and operated by the Strimzi operators.

 # Deploying Source Environment